it3xl/git-repo-sync/README.md

 We have some branches that reflect all our stands (dev, test, UAT, pre-prod).
 Any commit three runs complete CI/CD processes.
 It is useful to allow any team sides to put this branches at any position, on any commit.
-I think it is time to add such branches into git-sync.
+I think it is time to add such branches into git-repo-sync.

 E.g.
 **victim/test-stand**